-To recertify, you will report your CEUs in your CEU tracker and pay the recertification fee online at the AHCC website.
+You will report your CEUs in your CEU tracker online at the AHCC website.

 When to Report

 You should report your CEUs in your CEU tracker and complete the online recertification process no later than your current expiration date which is located above your tracker.